 - Cystoscopy: This is an invasive test that allows a doctor to look at the inside of the bladder and urethra using a thin, lighted instrument called a cystoscope.

 - Neurological tests: Diagnostic tests such as urodynamics, imaging, EEG, and EMG are procedures that help the doctor confirm or rule out the presence of a nerve disorder.

 What is the recovery time for a frostbite injury?

-When should a person seek medical care for a cold weather-injury?
+When should a person seek medical care for a cold weather-related injury?

-- Chilblains can generally be treated at home, though if signs of infection develop from an open sore, individuals should consult a health care practitioner.
+- Chilblains can generally be treated at home, though if signs of infection develop from an open sore, individuals should consult a health-care professional.
 Patients with recurrent chilblains should also seek medical care, as there may be another underlying disease process leading to this condition.

 - Frostnip can be managed at home, and this condition does not typically require further evaluation.

-- Individuals with frostbite or suspected frostbite should immediately consult a health care practitioner.
+- Individuals with frostbite or suspected frostbite should immediately go to an emergency room.
 Furthermore, these individuals may also be suffering from hypothermia, which requires additional treatment and evaluation, and may constitute a life-threatening condition.
-These are serious cold weather-related injuries that often require admission to the hospital.
+These are serious cold weather-related injuries that may require admission to a hospital.